c-mart/dontmoderateme/planning.md

 - Place sensitive stuff (like SECRET_KEY, recaptcha keys, and mail server) in environment variables?

 ## Tests to write
-- Creating duplicate user accounts
+- Creating user account with duplicate email address
+- Trying to view someone else's monitor/check
-- Creating account with password confirm field that doesn't match
+- Trying to log in with wrong password
+- Password reset workflow

 ## To do - features/usability
 - account settings page so we can set time zone and change our own password